setms/book/docs/engineering-process/analysis.md

 Since engineering is the application of scientific principles to solve practical problems, we'd need a science of software development.
+This science formalizes technology-specific knowledge about how best to develop software and organizes it in a coherent scientific theory.

-And then build tools based on that science:
+And then we need to build tools based on that scientific theory:

 ![Software Engineering Workbench](../img/sew-domain-story.png)